-- (a) absent more than two (2) single days in any year; or - (b) where an apparent pattern of absenteeism has been observed; or - (c) for more than two (2) days absence on any occasion.
+(a) where an apparent pattern of absenteeism has been observed; or

+- (b) for more than two (2) days absence on any occasion; or - (c) one (1) day before or after a public holiday.

 Should an employee absent on sick leave notify the organisation?